kasemir/org.csstudio.display.builder/Readme.md

  * In Eclipse Preferences, Java, Build Path, Classpath Variables:
    Set `JFXSWT` to the `lib/jfxswt.jar` file within your JRE.
    For example, on Mac OS X this could be `/Library/Java/JavaVirtualMachines/jdk1.8.0_71.jdk/Contents/Home/jre/lib/jfxswt.jar`.
- * As Eclipse Preferences, Plugin Development, Target platform, use a CS-Studio target.
+ * In Eclipse Preferences, Plugin Development, Target platform, define a CS-Studio target.
    For example, use the current IDE and add a "Directory" pointing to a CSS product's `plugins/` directory.
  * In product start config, add VM options `-Dorg.osgi.framework.bundle.parent=ext  -Dosgi.framework.extensions=org.eclipse.fx.osgi`